andela/jstasker-lab/README.md

 ---------------------------------------

 ###About to-do lists
 A todo list is a list of tasks that need to be accomplished before a due date.
 New tasks are added to the list when needed and completed tasks are crossed out.
-Tasks may be ordered based on the priority.
+Tasks may be ordered based on priority.

 Todo lists help people keep track of tasks without having to memorize them.

 ###Objectives
-We are going to build a to-do list application that will be executed from the browser.
+We are going to build a simple to-do list application that will be executed from the browser.

 ###Features
 The to-do list application should enable users: